apivideo/api.video-nodejs-client/doc/api/WatermarksApi.md

 ## **`list()` - List all watermarks**

-List all watermarks.
-A watermark is a static image, directly burnt into a video.
-After you have created your watermark, you can define its placement and aspect when you [create a video](https://docs.api.video/reference/post-video).
+List all watermarks associated with your workspace.

 ### Parameters